 The Iowa Progressive Alliance believes that cannabis legalization should be passed in Iowa immediately.
 It is not simply an issue of freedom of choice, but one of maintaining civil liberties.

-Cannabis is quickly becoming the litmus test for all democrats, not just progressives, and for good reason too.
-Cannabis arrest for minorities are unfairly far higher than those of anyone else.
-Nationally the arrest rate for black people is four times to one for white people, despite equal use between all races.
-These statistics are outrageous.
+Cannabis is quickly becoming the litmus test for all Democrats, not just progressives, and for good reason.
+According to the ACLU, nationally the arrest rate for possession of cannabis for black people is four times to one for white people, despite equal use between all races.
 Criminalization of cannabis is racist.

 It’s true that any state will receive a boon of resources from legalizing cannabis.
 It’s true that those resources would go to schools and infrastructure and help rebuild the state.
-Keeping cannabis illegal only helps those that sell it illegally and it hurts those who are trying to enjoy it.
+Keeping cannabis illegal only helps those that sell it illegally and it hurts those who are trying to enjoy it in a responsible manner.
 It stifles the medical industry and keeps people in pain.
-It ruins potential when a young person with no criminal history gets caught with a small amount and it ruins their life.
-It’s morally imperative that we legalize cannabis.
+It ruins potential when a young person with no criminal history gets caught with a small amount and it destroys their life.
+It’s a moral imperative that we legalize cannabis.